SharePoint Under Siege

 At Trescudo, we help you break that cycle.
 We partner with you to build a proactive, resilient security program that combines a strategic framework with a curated portfolio of best-in-class technologies for vulnerability management, network security, and XDR.

-Is your organization ready to move from a reactive patching cycle to a proactive state of resilience?
+Is your organisation ready to move from a reactive patching cycle to a proactive state of resilience?
 Let's have a conversation.

 #Cybersecurity #SharePoint #Microsoft #VulnerabilityManagement #Patching #ZeroDay #XDR #CyberResilience #InfoSec #Benelux